Trouv/black-box/README.md

 ![Screenshot](repo/screenshot.png)

 # Black Box
-Black Box is, so far, a very a simple puzzle game, written using rust+amethyst.
+Black Box is, so far, a very a simple puzzle game, written using rust+bevy.
 I have no intentions to keep it simple, but as it stands now, it's a prototype.

 The basic idea is that the player is given a box with buttons on it, but not